KhairnarTejas/PortFolio/README.md

 ## Author

-My name is Haneef Muhammad, and my LinkedIn profile is [LinkedIn](https://www.linkedin.com/in/haneefmhmmd/).
+My name is Haneef Muhammad, and this is my LinkedIn profile [Link](https://www.linkedin.com/in/haneefmhmmd/).